mindspore-ai/docs/tutorials/training/source_en/advanced_use/distributed_training_ascend.md

 Compared with the auto parallel mode, semi auto parallel mode supports manual configuration on shard strategies for network tuning.
 The definition of shard strategies could be referred by this [design document](https://www.mindspore.cn/doc/note/en/master/design/mindspore/distributed_training_design.html).

-It should be noticed that the operators without shard strategies would be regraded as data parallel.
-If a parameter is used by multiple operators, each operator's shard strategy for this parameter needs to be consistent, otherwise an error will be reported.

 In the above example `HybridParallelNet`, the script in semi auto parallel mode is as follows.
 The shard stratege of `MatMul` is `{(1, 1), (1, 2)}`, which means `self.weight` is sliced at the second dimension.

 ```python